manjotmb20/Rdatasets/doc/Stat2Data/rst/CrackerFiber.rst

 Source
 ~~~~~~

-Subset of the data at http://lib.stat.cmu.edu/DASL/Datafiles/Fiber.html,
+Subset of the data at http://lib.stat.cmu.edu/DASL/Datafiles/Fiber.html.
-originally distributed with with the Data Desk software package.